 "I ask you to pass through life at my side - to be my second self, and best earthly companion."

-To end with a quote by French writer Edmond de Goncourt to make even more sense of the evasive love: "Today I begin to understand what love must be, if it exists...when we are parted, we each feel the lack of the other half of ourselves.
+To end with a quote by French writer Edmond de Goncourt to make even more sense of the ever so evasive love: "Today I begin to understand what love must be, if it exists...when we are parted, we each feel the lack of the other half of ourselves.
 We are incomplete, like a book in two volumes of which the first has been lost.
 That is what I imagine love to be: Incompleteness in absence."

 This lends to the idea again of the second self, but this time, the lovers are books.
 Two separate books but part of a two-series volume which, when parted, feels a loss, not of oneself, but to an addition that made them even more remarkable than themselves alone.
 True love is incompleteness in their absence.